Biden administration to launch massive funeral assistance program for covid victims

 Senate Majority Leader Charles E. Schumer and Rep. Alexandria Ocasio-Cortez, both New York Democrats, have been pushing to help families pay for burials since last spring, when covid-19 was ravaging their state and mobile morgues were needed to handle the surge of deaths.

 “To not be able to give a decent funeral and burial to someone who is near and dear to you is outrageous,” Schumer said at the time.
-He said people were losing their jobs and without enough money to eat, at the same time as they needed to pay for funerals of loved ones.
+He said people were losing their jobs and without enough money to eat, at the same time that they needed to pay for funerals of loved ones.

 Ocasio-Cortez said the pandemic that disproportionately affected Latinos and Black Americans was “decimating an already vulnerable community. . . .
 The absolute least we can do is to help these families bury their loved ones.
 It is the very core, basic measure of human dignity.”

 Funeral aid was held up during the worst of the crisis last year until then-President Donald Trump signed a nearly $1 trillion covid stimulus bill in the final weeks of his administration.
-The details were never made clear, but maximum benefit discussed at the time was $7,000 and the funeral assistance program was to be capped at $2 billion.
+The details were never made clear, but the maximum benefit discussed at the time was $7,000 and the funeral assistance program was to be capped at $2 billion.

 After President Biden took office and signed the $1.9 trillion American Rescue Plan last month, the program was expanded.
 The funeral aid — even if it doubles from the $2 billion in the measure signed by Trump — is still a tiny fraction of the $1.9 trillion covid relief bill, which was opposed by all but a handful of congressional Republicans.